Duality between Lagrangian and Legendrian invariants: Algebraic preliminary

 These give the graded duals $\C^\#$ and $\!^\#\C$ of a coaugmented $A_\infty$-coalgebra $\C$ the structure of augmented $A_\infty$-algebras with structure maps defined by:

 Note that to get a non-zero product, we must have $|\m_i(a_i,\ldots,a_1)|=|c|$, hence the sign $(-1)^{|c|}$ equals the sign $(-1)^{|a_1|+\ldots+|a_i|-i}$.

 In general, there is no natural way of equipping the graded dual of an augmented $A_\infty$-algebra with an $A_\infty$-coalgebra structure.
-However, if the grading on $\A$ is locally finite (i.e. $\A_i$ are finitely generated as $\k$-bimodules), then it follows that Therefore, the graded duals $\A^\#$ and $^\#\!\A$ of an augmented $A_\infty$-algebra $\A$ with locally finite grading are naturally coaugmented $A_\infty$-coalgebras.
+However, if the grading on $\A$ is locally finite (i.e. $\A_i$ are finitely generated as $\k$-bimodules), then it follows that